-Format: \$\$PENDING^XQALBUTL(xqauser, xqapkg)
+Format: \$\$PENDING^XQALBUTL(xqauser,xqapkg)

-Input Parameters: xgauser: (required) This is the Internal Entry Number (IEN, DUZ value) in the NEW PERSON (#200) file for the desired xqapkg: (required) This is the software/package identifier portion of the alert identifier (XQAID).
+Input Parameters: xqauser: (required) This is the Internal Entry Number (IEN, desired user.

+xqapkg: (required) This is the software/package identifier

+portion of the alert identifier (XQAID).
 It is a textual identifier for the software that created the alert and is the first ";"-piece of XQAID.
 It can be used in this context to determine whether the user specified by the xqauser input parameter has any alerts pending containing the specified software identifier.
-The software identifier used can be a complete software identifier (e.g., XU-TSK) or more general (e.g., XU) to find users with any XU software alerts.
+The software identifier used can be a complete software identifier (e.g., XU-TSK) or more general (e.g., XU)

+to find users with any XU software alerts.

-- 1-YES, indicates one or more alerts pending for the specified user containing the software/package identifier string in the package part of XQAID. - 0-NO, alerts not pending.
+- 1-YES, indicates one or more alerts pending for the specified user containing the software/package identifier string in the package part of XOAID. - 0-NO, alerts not pending.